fr334aks-TTW/15-days-of-hacking/or0ch1/Day 1/Installation.md

 ```
 curl https://nim-lang.org/choosenim/init.sh -sSf | sh
 ```

-- The binray can be downloaded from [Nim Download](https://nim-lang.org/install.html).

 Now that thats out of the way, i started exploring basic concepts of the language.